 Harassment and bullying shall mean the creation of a hostile environment by conduct or by threats, intimidation or abuse, including cyberbullying, that: (a) has or would have the effect of unreasonably and substantially interfering with a student's educational performance, opportunities or benefits, or mental, emotional or physical well-being; or (b) reasonably causes or would reasonably be expected to cause a student to fear for his or her physical safety; or (c) reasonably causes or would reasonably be expected to cause physical injury or emotional harm to a student; or (d) occurs off school property and creates or would foreseeably create a risk of substantial disruption within the school environment, where it is foreseeable that the conduct, threats, intimidation or abuse might reach school property.
 Acts of harassment and bullying shall include, but not be limited to, those acts based on a person's actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender or sex.
-For the purposes of this definition the term "threats, intimidation or abuse" shall include verbal and nonverbal actions.
-Cyberbullying" shall mean harassment or bullying as defined above where such harassment or bullying occurs through any form of electronic communication abuse might reach school property.
-Acts of hat person's actual or perceived race, color, weight orientation, gender or sex.
-For the purposes of the verbal actions.
-Cyberbullying shall mean harasthrough any form of electronic communication ( Cyberbullying shall mean harassment or bully it electronic communication Today's date:///// t, national origin, eth this definition the terr assment or bullying ng as defined above School: nic group, religion, re m "threats, intimidation or a as defined above where s where such harassment or eligious practice, disabili lbuse" shall include verbal luch harassment or bullyi bullying occurs through a ity, sexual I and non- ng occurs ny form of PERSON REPORTING INCIDENT Name: - Telephone: E-mail: - Place an X in the appropriate box: ☐ Student ☐ Parent/guardia n ye ☐ School Staff 1.
-Name of student victim: (Please print) Age: 2.
-Name(s) of alleged offender(s) (If known): (Plea ase print) Age School (if known) Is he/she a s □ Yes □ No 3.
-On what date(s) did the incident happen?: / / / n 4.
-Where did the incident happen (choose all tha 11.5. ol-sponsored activity of to/from school or event off school property 5.
-Place an X next to the statement(s) that best ☐ Hitting, kicking, shoving, spitting, hair pulling, ☐ Getting another person to hit or harm the stud ☐ Teasing, name-calling, making critical remark ☐ Demeaning and making the victim of jokes ☐ Making rude and/or threatening gestures or throwing somethin ng ):
+For the purposes of this definition the term "threats, intimidation or abuse" shall include verbal and non-verbal actions.
+Cyberbullying" shall mean harassment or bullying as defined above where such harassment or bullying occurs through any form of electronic communication

-Excluding or rejecting the student Intimidating (bullying), extorting, or exploiting Spreading harmful rumors or gossip Other (specify) 6.
-What did the alleged offender(s) say or do?
-(Attach a separate sheet if necessary) 7.
-What are the circumstances under which thi is (bullying) occurred?
-(Attach a separate sheet if necessary) 8.
-Did a physical injury result from this incident ?
-Place an X next to one of the following: 1 3 3 3 equire medical attention 9.
-If there was a physical injury, do you think th nere will be permanent effects?
-Yes No 10.
-Was the student victim absent from school If yes, how many days was the student vic I as a result of the incident?
-Yes No Stim absent from school as a result of the incident?
-11. Is there any additional information you wou uld like to provide?
-(Attach a separate sheet if necessary) Signature: Date: Administrative Use: What response/action was taken in regard t to this matter?
-S:\Support Programs\Code of Conduct\2014 2015 CO OCI14 15 COC accented doc
+Today's date: / / / School: Month Day rear School System ו: PERSON REPORTING INCIDENT Name: Telephone: E-mail: Place an X in the appropriate box: 🗖 Student Parent/guardian Close adult relative School Staff 1.
+Name of student victim: (DI ease print) Age: (i i 2.
+Name(s) of alleged offender(s) (If known): (Please se print) Aç (if known) Is he/she a student? □ Yes □ No Yes D No 3.
+On what date(s) did the incident happen?: Month Day Year Month / / Day Year /// Month Day Year 4.
+Where did the incident happen (choose all that apply)? l-sponsored activity or ( / to/from school event off school property 5.
+Place an X next to the statement(s) that best of describes what happen ed (choose all that apply): Hitting, kicking, shoving, spitting, hair pulling, or throwing something Getting another person to hit or harm the stud ent Teasing, name-calling, making critical remarks Demeaning and making the victim of jokes s, or threatening, in per son or by other means Making rude and/or threatening gestures Excluding or rejecting the student Intimidating (bullying), extorting, or exploiting Spreading harmful rumors or gossip Other (specify)

-This form is to be confidentially maintained in accordance with the Family Educational Rights and Privacy Act, 20 U.S.C. § 1232g.
+What did the alle eged offender(s) say or do?
+(Attach a separate sheet if neces isary) What are the cir cumstances under which this (bullying) occurred?
+(Attach a separate sheet if neces isary) Did a physical in jury result from this incident?
+Place an X next to one of the ne following: D No Yes, but it did not require medical attention Yes, and it required medical attention If there was a ph vsical injury, do you think there will be permanent effects? ? 🗖 Yes 🗖 No nt victim absent from school as a result of the incident? ny days was the student victim absent from school as a re Yes No esult of the incident?
+1. Is there any ad ditional information you would like to provide?
+(Attach a separate sheet if neces isary) ignature: Date: Administrative L What response/ Jse: action was taken in regard to this matter?
+S:\Support Program ns\Code of Conduct\2014 2015 COC\14 15 COC accepted.doc This form is to o be confidentially maintained in accordance with the Family Ec ducational Rights and Privacy Act, 20 U.S.C. § 1232g. d City School District 8-2014